 I became an immediate avid admirer of Josh White on first hearing him on a scratchy old 78 disc.
 He is often criticised for abandoning the folksy, raw style of his early recordings in favour of a more sophisticated “nightclub approach”.
 I’m not buying into that one, I liked his singing and I loved his playing.
-After almost 60 years of teaching myself to play guitar, I still can’t bend a string like Josh could.
+After more than 60 years of teaching myself to play guitar, I still can’t bend a string like Josh could.
 This was first published in the US on LiketheDew, an excellent southern on-line magazine – hence my uncertainty.

 Whether or not this is an appropriate venue to air this memory – whether, indeed, the USA is an appropriate venue – I’ll leave you to judge.
 If it’s not, then my defence might be that I still haven’t entirely come to grips with differences in national senses of humour.
 Be that as it may, it was Tom Poland’s Riding The Chitlin’ Circuit that brought the memory so vividly back.

 It was the early 1960s and I’d not long been in the Eastern States trying my music out in a larger, supposedly more sophisticated market than in my native, supposedly backward Western Australia.
 Back then, and still today, though to a slightly lesser degree, the relationship between The West and Tassie on the one hand and the more populous Eastern States on the other puts me in mind of the North–South thing here.
 One side uses the other as a convenient conscience salve and as a way of feeling better about itself.

 Anyway, as I said, it was in the early 60s and I was sort of getting known on the “folk circuit” as a possibly passable blues singer – and there’s another argument right there, whether or not, as I have been told on more than one occasion, I have any right to sing blues songs because they’re not part of my ethnic heritage.

 I keep getting sidetracked – sorry.